 To do this, click on Create new project dropdown at the top and choose Add project.

-You will also need to add your target language(s), so use the option on the Dashboard to add then to the project.
+You will also need to add your target language(s), so use the option on the Target languages card in the Project overview to add then to the project.
 It’s not just that there is not much to do in terms of translation without a target: many crucial features (including the Preview proxy and the entire Workbench) are entirely unavailable as long as no target languages are set.